“Isn’t that word an accident that hasn’t been put right?” asked a colleague. “Surely a meteorologist forecasts the weather, not meteors.”

 But even by Shakespeare’s time, if you used the word meteor by itself, the listener first thought of a shooting star—and that is the modern assumption.

-However, meteorology continues to denote a specific area of science.
+However, meteorology continues to denote a large area of science.
 There is a good explanation of it on the website of the University of Edinburgh:

 ‘Meteorology is the scientific study of the Earth’s atmosphere.
 It is a branch of physics, and of geophysics, requiring many of the same mathematical and computational techniques as physical oceanography or solid-Earth geophysics.
 The university has a long and distinguished record of meteorological research and teaching …’